Jaderpolli/Collatz-Conjecture/README.md

 ## Instalation and Run Guide

-All codes are written in Julia Language, then, after cloning this repository and before running the codes, one needs to properly install the [Current Stable release of Julia](https://julialang.org/downloads/) and the packages listed bellow.
+All codes are written in Julia Language, then, after cloning this repository and before running the codes, one needs to properly install the [Current Stable release of Julia](https://julialang.org/downloads/) and the packages listed below.
 In the process of obtaining the results of the paper, Julia 1.7.2 was used.

 The following packages are necessary to properly reproduce all results: